cgyurgyik/cgyurgyik.github.io/content/post/triton-overview.md

 Additionally, Triton provides a few other important features.
 It has native auto-tuning support,

 ### Weaknesses
 This is a performance *savant*'s worst nightmare: we ultimately become victim to a "black box" compiler that we can only hope will optimize our kernel.
-Worse yet, we don't really have a way out - there exist optimizations that aren't clearly accessible from the high-level abstraction of Triton.

-There is an interesting (yet slightly outdated (FOOTNOTE)) blog post by a senior engineer at NVIDIA (REF), who inspects the emitted code from the Triton compiler.
+Worse yet, we don't really have a way out.
+In other words, there exist optimizations that aren't clearly accessible from the high-level abstraction of Triton.
+So, while Triton may be the right choice for quick iteration, it isn't necessarily the best choice to squeeze out every drop of performance.
+While I won't go into full detail on the other drawbacks of Triton, there is an interesting (yet slightly outdated (FOOTNOTE)) blog post by a senior engineer at NVIDIA (REF), who inspects the emitted code from the Triton compiler, and reverse engineers the PTX back to CUDA (with the assistance of LLMs, no less).

 FOOTNOTE: Add footnote saying that readers should be aware this is from Triton 1.0.
-I have run a few of these on Triton 2.1.0, and found that they improved since, e.g., removal of unnecessary thread synchronizations in reduction.
+I have run a few of these on Triton 2.1.0, and found they have improved since, e.g., there is no longer unnecessary thread synchronizations in the reduction kernel.

 ## More complex example to motivate the need for Triton
 Triton provides a much simpler programming model that realizes the simplicity in most GPU programs: load data, perform operations on that data, store data.